The New Children’s Museum San Diego

 The New Children's Museum San Diego

-The New Children’s Museum is spread out across three open floors with several interactive art installations and hands-on family activities.
 There is an outdoor patio with areas for enjoying painting and creating with clay, along with a new outdoor experience in the Museum Park offering more activities and opportunities to make art.
+I highly recommend visiting if you are planning a family holiday in San Diego.

 The New Children's Museum, San Diego, CA